-• This took place daily throughout the school to commence the day - classes used personalised prayer cloths, symbols, meditative music, candles, and PowerPoints to enhance the prayerful atmosphere.
+- This took place daily throughout the school to commence the day classes used personalised prayer cloths, symbols, meditative music, candles, and PowerPoints to enhance the prayerful atmosphere. - Prayer also occurred in classrooms at lunchtime and to end the day.

 SACRAMENTS: